 A WordPress user profile displays a brief description about the author.
 It may contain his or her biodata, role in the company, personal website, recent posts and social profiles.
 So the readers will get an idea about him and make a connection through social accounts if interested.

 If you are new to WordPress, you should spend some minutes after the installation for creating and customizing the profile.
 The chosen display name, bio, and links may appear in your content pages depend on the widgets or plugins you use.

-Sign in into your WordPress site and open Users > Your Profile from the left sidebar.
+Sign in to your WordPress site and open Users > Your Profile from the left sidebar.
 Profile settings will open where you can customize the look of the dashboard, frontend profile, and others.

 While writing posts, this will be your default screen.

 It contains options to manage texts like bold, italic, bullets and numbering, paragraph alignment and hyperlinks.
 This is the visual editor of WordPress.

 If you’re not interested in these options and want to use just the text editor, disable the Visual Editor from your profile page.
 But I am not recommending you to do so as you will get comfortable writing with the visual editor.

 Next, you can customize the dashboard color.
 WordPress provides eight different color schemes and choose your favorite from them.

 Do you want to use keyboard shortcuts for various tasks on WordPress?
 We are familiar with Ctrl+c, Ctrl+v commands.
 But do you know what’s the usage of Alt+Shift+M in WordPress?
 It will open media library to insert an image in the editor.
 Similarly, there are several WordPress shortcuts for formatting and moderation.
 To enable them, check Keyboard shortcuts box on your profile page.